SUMC Youth Pumpkin Patch

-Serving the Fayetteville community for over 13 years, the SUMC Youth Pumpkin Patch has been a staple Fall activity for families and friends since the start.
-We are open every day through the month of October and provide our community with quality pumpkins that support a great cause.
+The SUMC Youth Pumpkin Patch began in 2006, and has become a dynamic part of the Fayetteville community.
+The Patch is open every day through the month of October to provide our community with quality pumpkins that support a great cause.

 10:00 AM - 7:00 PM